winitzki/lamonte-jexer-wikis/porting.md

    anyway.

- * The mouse cursor can move multiple rows in a single screen update, and Jexer does not always know which rows containing image data might have changed between the last time the mouse was displayed, and its current position.
+ * The mouse cursor can move multiple rows in a single screen update, and Jexer does not always know which rows that contain image data might have changed between the last time the mouse was displayed, and its current position.
 So it conservatively updates all rows between the old and new mouse pointer rows, inclusive.